solo-io/gloo/docs/content/guides/security/auth/extauth/configuration_format_history/_index.md

                       hashedPassword: "8BvzLUO9IfGPGGsPnAgSu1"
 {{< /highlight >}}

-#### GlooE versions <0.18.21
+#### Gloo Edge Enterprise versions <0.18.21

 {{% notice info %}}
-As of now, this configuration format is still supported by **Gloo Enterprise**.
+As of now, this configuration format is still supported by **Gloo Edge Enterprise**.
 {{% /notice %}}

-This is the original configuration format that was first introduced in the early days of **Gloo Enterprise** (it was originally released with version **v0.0.10**).
+This is the original configuration format that was first introduced in the early days of **Gloo Edge Enterprise** (it was originally released with version **v0.0.10**).
 This configuration format supports authentication only on **Virtual Hosts**.
 The configuration has to be specified directly on the Virtual Service CRD: